rromanotero/cloudformation-dev-staging-prod-networks/README.md

 1. Edit the region on the template.
 It's curently set up to ca-central
 2. Bring up all the stacks in /prod in this order and WITH THIS SAME STACK NAMES:

-   a) prod-network
+   - prod-network
-   b) prod-route-table
+   - prod-route-table
-   c) prod-network-acl
+   - prod-network-acl
-   d) prod-network-acl-server-ingress-rules
+   - prod-network-acl-server-ingress-rules
-   e) prod-network-acl-server-egress-rules
+   - prod-network-acl-server-egress-rules
-   f) prod-network-acl-data-ingress-rules
+   - prod-network-acl-data-ingress-rules
-   g) prod-network-acl-data-egress-rules
+   - prod-network-acl-data-egress-rules
-   h) prod-security-group-server
+   - prod-security-group-server
-   i) prod-security-group-data
+   - prod-security-group-data

 4. Update/replace prod-security-group-server with prod-security-group-server-UPDATE
    (prod-security-group-server-UPDATE has one extra rule that references prod-security-group-data.
 We do it this way to avoid cyclic dependencies)